 where:-

-TICA is the annualised Terminal Infrastructure Charge for the Financial Year calculated at Schedule C, Part B, Section 6;
+TICA is the annualised Terminal Infrastructure Charge in respect of the Existing Terminal or Differentiated Expansion (as relevant) for the Financial Year calculated at Schedule C, Part B, Section 6;

-TRTS is the Reference Tonnage Handled for all Access Holders plus the Excess Tonnage Handled for all Access Holders in the Financial Year (and is the sum of all TSu for each RTAHu); and
+TRTS is the Reference Tonnage Handled for all Access Holders plus the Excess Tonnage Handled for all Access Holders in respect of the Existing Terminal or Differentiated Expansion (as relevant) in the Financial Year (and is the sum of all TSu for each RTAHu); and

-RC is the Revenue Cap for the Financial Year.
+RC is the Revenue Cap in respect of the Existing Terminal or Differentiated Expansion (as relevant) for the Financial Year.

 For clarification, DBCT Management may elect not to make a claim for an Increment in respect of a Financial Year, and to treat the Provisional Increment as nil.